JuganD/js-blog/README.md

 # js-blog
-My first JavaScript *only* blog, written in javascript and html.
+My first JavaScript *only* blog, written in javascript and html, using Node.js, Handlebars, Sequelize and others.